-Missy Wise | Voice Associate
+Missy Wise | Associate Voice Teacher and Coach

-45 Minute Sessions : $60 - $80
+45 Minute Sessions : $70

 A fixture of Chicago's Musical Theatre scene, there is no one out there who sounds quite like Missy Wise.
-Maybe that's why she recently won the National Association of Teachers of Singing National Musical Theatre Competition?
-Missy brings to her performing and teaching a diversity of experiences in praise and worship music, writing and recording albums, and operatic training.
-She graduated from Centenary College of Louisiana and helped found the prominent Stage Center Theatre Company in Shreveport, LA.
+Maybe that's why she recently won the 2018 Jeff Award for supporting actor in a musical, as Blanche in Bonnie and Clyde?
+Or why she was chosen as the winner of the National Association of Teachers of Singing National Musical Theatre Competition?
+From her recent appearance in Legally Blonde at Paramount Theatre or her role as Alice in BoHo’s production of Bright Star, Missy brings to her teaching a diversity of life and performance experience.
+She is well versed in praise and worship music, has written and recorded albums, and studied operatic singing styles at Centenary College of Louisiana.
+She also helped found the prominent Stage Center Theatre Company in Shreveport, LA.

 Why do you sing?

 Singing has been a part of my life since birth!
 I come from a family of musicians.
 We basically communicate through music.
 I'm having the most fun if I'm singing!

 What kinds of clients can benefit from your teaching and coaching?